cormullion/Thebes.jl/docs/src/objects.md

 ## Faces

 The faces are drawn in the order in which they were defined.
-But to be a realistic 3D drawing, the faces should be drawn so that the ones nearest the viewer are drawn last, or better still, not drawing the ones that can't be seen at all.
+But to be a more realistic 3D drawing, the faces should be drawn so that the ones nearest the viewer are drawn last, or better still, so that the ones that can't be seen aren't drawn at all.

 !!! note

     This is why Thebes is more of a wireframe tool than any kind of genuine 3D application.
 Use Makie.jl.
 Or program Blender with Julia.

 In theory it's possible to do some quick calculations on an object to sort the faces into the correct order for a particular viewpoint.
 The `sortfaces!()` function tries to do that.
-For simple objects you could probably get by with this.
+For simple objects this may be sufficient.

 ```@example
 using Thebes, Luxor # hide